ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Related Work

 VQA tasks require models to possess visual perception, cognitive reasoning, and extensive knowledge resources \cite{johnson_clevr_2017,noauthor_review_2023}.
 With these three objectives in mind, researchers have continually explored more efficient and unified approaches.
-BLIP-2 introduces a Q-Former module that selectively attends to important regions in the image, enhancing accuracy but increased hallucinations \cite{li_blip-2_2023}.
+BLIP-2 introduces a Q-Former module that selectively attends to important regions in the image, enhancing accuracy but increasing hallucinations \cite{li_blip-2_2023}.
 MiniCPM and Mini-Monkey have designed special image patch segmentation strategies and reduced model size for deployment on the device side, resulting in weak multi-step inference capabilities \cite{yao_minicpm-v_2024, huang_mini-monkey_2024}.
-MoMe, Omni-SMoLA, and VLMo flexibly leverage Mixture-of-Experts (MoE) to adapt to various tasks and improve generalization, but this increases training costs \cite{shen_mome_2024,wu_omni-smola_2024,bao_vlmo_2022}.
-GraphVis and GeReA incorporate external knowledge graphs to assist reasoning and expand the model's knowledge base, but these methods relies on high-quality knowledge bases \cite{tan_paths-over-graph_2025, hao_self-bootstrapped_2024, wen_multimodal_2024, ma_gerea_2024, deng_graphvis_2024}.
-DEDR further employs an iterative knowledge distillation approach over external knowledge bases such as Wikipedia to capture high-quality knowledge, and generates answers using the MM-FiD decoder \cite{salemi_symmetric_2023}.
+MoMe, Omni-SMoLA, and VLMo flexibly use Mixture-of-Experts (MoE) to adapt to various tasks and improve generalization, but this increases training costs \cite{shen_mome_2024,wu_omni-smola_2024,bao_vlmo_2022}.
+GraphVis and GeReA incorporate external knowledge graphs to assist reasoning and expand the model's knowledge base, but these methods rely on high-quality knowledge bases \cite{tan_paths-over-graph_2025, hao_self-bootstrapped_2024, wen_multimodal_2024, ma_gerea_2024, deng_graphvis_2024}.
+DEDR further employs an iterative knowledge distillation approach over external knowledge bases such as Wikipedia to capture high-quality knowledge and generates answers using the MM-FiD decoder \cite{salemi_symmetric_2023}.
+MM-Reasoner generates detailed image captions and extracts key objects that appear.
+This information is used to prompt the LLM to dynamically generate relevant knowledge, thereby avoiding reliance on a traditional static knowledge base retrieval \cite{khademi_mm-reasoner_2023}.
 LLMs inherently store vast amounts of knowledge, with larger models offering richer information.
 Prophet leverages this capability by prompting LLMs to generate auxiliary knowledge, guiding a base VQA model to better identify the correct answer among candidates \cite{cao_knowledge_2024, yu_prophet_2025}.